-Grand Rounds take place on Wednesdays from 12:00 to 1:00 pm from September through May via Zoom.
+Grand Rounds take place on Wednesdays from 12:00 to 1:00 pm from September through May.
+If possible, interns should try to attend in person, though an option to join via Zoom will also be available for interns who may be off-site.
 Attendance at Grand Rounds is mandatory and is part of the lectures covered by the lecture attendance policy.